cs6006/cs6006.github.io/content/blog/second.md

 First I asked OCaml to please tell me the biggest number it can handle.
 Then I added one to it.
-The answer was a rather _small_ number; note that we've gone deeply negative.
+The answer was a rather _small_ number; note that weve gone deeply negative.
 In fact, it was the smallest number OCaml can handle.

 We have clever ways of checking for overflow, but here's the thing: